 I don’t know if its the familiar radio music or predictable interior, but I find something oddly comforting about gas stations.
 I pour some black coffee from the pot, find a lid that doesn’t look like its been picked up by ten people already, and stand in line to pay.
 While I’m waiting, I notice the man in front of me who has white hair and smile wrinkles.
 I don’t plan to strike up a conversation, but he invites me to go in front of him in line.
 I ask if he’s sure, and he says yes, and points to the fact that I only have one item.

 When its my turn to pay, I sit the coffee on the counter.
 Before I can even reach for my wallet the white-haired man says to the cashier,

 “I’m going to buy this for her.”

 My initial reaction is to decline, but he insists.
-He says kindly and simply,
+He simply says,

 “You will never see me again, and you don’t owe me anything.”

-The sixteen year old guy working behind the counter smiles awkwardly at both of us and rings my coffee up with the man’s order.
+The sixteen-year-old dude working behind the counter smiles awkwardly at both of us and rings my coffee up with the man’s order.
 I smile and thank him and walk away.

-That coffee probably costs $1.20.
-Maybe $1.50.
-But this man’s gesture had a huge impact on me.
+That coffee probably costs $1.20, but this gesture had a huge impact on me.
 Who goes out of their way to buy anything for a stranger?
-I will certainly make a point to pay it forward this week.
+I’ll make a point to pay it forward this week.